Eppo-exp/eppo-docs/docs/sdks/client-sdks/android.md

 ## 3. Assign variations

-Assigning users to flags or experiments using the assignment function that corresponds with the value type of the variation as set up in the Eppo web application.
+Assign users to flags or experiments using the assignment function that corresponds with the value type of the flag's variations as set up in the Eppo web application.

 ```java